Skip to content

 1. Start Small

 For your first messy play or sensory play activity, I recommend sticking to a smaller scale.
 This will help you and your little one to enjoy it without becoming overwhelmed.
-Consider confining your play to a sheet pan or a plastic bin (11" x 14" x 5-6" works great for a sensory bin).
+Consider confining your play to a sheet pan, tray, or a plastic bin (11" x 14" x 5-6" works great for a sensory bin).
 If it goes well, you can move up to a larger area or activity for future play.

 2. Stay engaged